If you are applying for admission as an undocumented* undergraduate student, you may be eligible for NYU scholarship funds.

-2. Eligibility: Additional eligibility criteria must be met to qualify as a New York undocumented student for NYU financial aid purposes.
-Students must submit the Undocumented Student Financial Aid Application (available from October to March on our Applications and Forms menu) no later than the CSS PROFILE deadline to be considered for NYU scholarship funds.
+Additional eligibility criteria must be met to qualify as an undocumented student for NYU financial aid purposes.
+Students must submit the Undocumented Student Financial Aid Application (available on our Applications and Forms menu) no later than the CSS Profile deadline to be considered for NYU scholarship funds.

 Students will be considered for NYU scholarship based upon financial need, academic strengths (and other information reviewed in the admission process), and must also satisfy the criteria required on the Undocumented Student Financial Aid Application.
 Students submitting all information on time will be evaluated and notified approximately at the time they learn of their acceptance for admission.